Found a great article written by Dr. Larry Emmott, an authority on dental technology, it’s a about paper referrals

 Online digital lab slips and digital referrals will reduce the time and expense of filling out the forms and it will provide higher quality communications.
 However, all of this is possible only if the dentist is collecting digital data to begin with.

-If for example the health it history or the perio probings are not created and stored in a digital format as part of an electronic record but must be copied, input or scanned before they can be uploaded then there is no savings in time and money.
+If for example the health IT history or the perio probings are not created and stored in a digital format as part of an electronic record but must be copied, input, or scanned before they can be uploaded then there are no savings in time and money.